kennedyjosh/dark/README.md

 3. In Assests folder, double click on MainScene file
 4. Press play button in Unity and enjoy!

-For downloadable version or other inquiries, email: joshuakennedy2021@u.northwestern.edu
+For questions, comments, or concerns, email: joshuakennedy2021@u.northwestern.edu